You can find the contact information for your ENU on the page listing the addresses of the ENUs.

 Applying for a restricted post (as a Temporary Agent)

-If you are applying for a post that is open only to staff from competent authorities in the Member States — such posts are marked with a ‘Restricted’ label — you must submit the form (Application form for Restricted Temporary Agents) through your Europol National Unit (ENU), which will forward it on to us for you.
+If you are applying for a post that is open only to staff from competent authorities in the Member States — such posts are marked with a ‘Restricted’ label — you must submit the form (Application form for Restricted Temporary and Contract Agents) through your Europol National Unit (ENU), which will forward it on to us for you.

 Before you go through the trouble of applying for such a post, you must ensure that being posted at Europol is in line with, and can be accommodated by, your administrative situation with your current employer.
 Should your application be successful, you will be required to provide evidence to that effect before you can take up the post.

 You must confirm in your application that you are employed by a competent authority, and have that confirmation signed by an official of that authority who is authorised to do so (see ENU confirmation).